djeada/Coding-Interviews/README.md

 <h1>Motivation</h1>

-"Coding Interviews" is an excellent book for people prepearing themselves for coding job.
+"Coding Interviews" is an excellent book for anyone preparing for a coding job.
-While reading it however I couldn't help but to think that a lot things have changed in a way you write C++ code.
+While reading it, I couldn't help but notice how much has changed in the way you write C++ code.
-A lot of solutions were in fact written in C and only disguised as a C++.
+Many solutions were actually written in C and disguised as C++.
-I felt that it would be a great idea to modernize the solutions.
+I thought it would be a fantastic idea to modernize the solutions.
 Plus you never learn something until you implement it yourself.

 The things I tried to change: